SekelJ/SekelJ/README.md

 - 👋 Hi, I’m @SekelJ
-- 👀 I’m interested in breaking into tech and starting a new career
+- 👀 I’m interested in breaking into tech and starting a new career in Data Analytics
-- 🌱 I’m currently learning HTML and CSS and I'm about to start javascript more in depth.
+- 🌱 I’m currently learning SQL, Tableau, and R
+- I have basic knowledge in HTML, CSS, javascript
 - 💞️ I’m looking to collaborate on any projects in general that'll add to my portfolio
 - 📫 Email: jlk101892@gmail.com